docker/docs/install/index.md

-In preparation for a new year-month release, a branch is created from the master branch with format `YY.mm` when the milestones desired by Docker for the release has achieved feature-complete.
-Pre-releases such as betas and release candidates are conducted from their release branch.
+In preparation for a new year-month release, a branch is created from the master branch with format `YY.mm` when the milestones desired by Docker for the release have achieved feature-complete.
+Pre-releases such as betas and release candidates are conducted from their respective release branches.
 Patch releases and the corresponding pre-releases are performed from within the corresponding release branch.

 While pre-releases are done to assist in the stabilization process, no guarantees are provided.

-Binaries built for pre-releases are available in the test channel for the targetted year-month release using the naming format `test-YY.mm`, for example `test-18.09`.
+Binaries built for pre-releases are available in the test channel for the targeted year-month release using the naming format `test-YY.mm`, for example `test-18.09`.

 ### General availability

-Year-month releases are made from a release branch diverged from master branch.
+Year-month releases are made from a release branch diverged from the master branch.
 The branch is created with format `<year>.<month>`, for example `18.09`.
 The year-month name indicates the earliest possible calendar month to expect the release to be generally available.
 All further patch